Ari Horesh's profile picture on EnterMedSchool

 Our website provides specific guidelines and strategies to help you prepare for the logical reasoning section of the IMAT.
 Our free study materials include practice questions and expert advice to help you improve your logical reasoning skills and boost your chances of success on the exam.

-So, don’t stress too much over the general knowledge section, but do make sure that you have a basic understanding of the topics covered.
-And most importantly, focus on practicing logical reasoning and problem-solving skills, following the guidelines and strategies we provide on our website.
+So, don’t stress too much over the general knowledge section, but ensure you understand the topics covered.
+Most importantly, I will focus on practicing logical reasoning and problem-solving skills, following the guidelines and strategies we provide on our website.

 IMAT Critical Thinking Topic List

-Critical thinking is one of the essential skills required for success on the IMAT exam, which involves the ability to analyze and evaluate arguments and evidence.
-Critical thinking isn’t bounded to the logic section, but almost every question on the IMAT exam requires a degree of critical thinking and problem-solving.
+Critical thinking is one of the essential skills required for success on the IMAT exam, which involves analyzing and evaluating arguments and evidence.
+Critical thinking isn’t bound to the logic section, but almost every question on the IMAT exam requires a degree of critical thinking and problem-solving.

 There are seven different types of questions that you may encounter on the IMAT exam that test your critical thinking skills: